MoisesGonz1/Arduino-AzumangaDOP/Readme.txt

-idk who make the base code but credits to whom it belongs :p i just was bored and afternoon soo i make this :3
+idk who make the base code but credits to whom it belongs :p i just was bored on a afternoon soo i make this :3